 While there are natural abilities in terms of musicality, intellect and coordination skills, much of it is cultivated by hard work and good training.

 Many years ago, a young beginner student started lessons who was not able to sing in tune.
 'Tone deaf' as many would call it.
-'Unmusical'?
-This student was diligent and when trained systematically was singing in tune in months.
-With training, his ear was developed and he was able to complete his ABRSM grade 8 with high distinction and continue on to diploma studies.
+Taking patience and time to train this diligent student systematically, he was singing in tune in months.
+With appropriate training, his ear was developed and over the years completed his ABRSM grade 8 with high distinction and his piano diploma.

 While learning piano, many habits are being formed at a subconscious level.
 Such habits include:

-Depending on the natural musicality and psychomotor skills of the learner, students without adequate feedback and help from teachers are likely to form poor habits.
+Depending on the natural musicality and psychomotor skills of the learner, students without appropriate instruction from teachers are likely to form poor habits.

-When problems surface and seem 'unsolvable,' students end up discouraged and sadly feel that they are simply 'not musical.'
-Many give up altogether while a few give 'one last chance' by changing piano teachers.
+When problems surface, many students end up discouraged and sadly feel that they are simply 'not musical.'
+Some give up altogether while a few give 'one last chance' by changing piano teachers.

 As poor habits are a result of years of misguided practice, they are not that easy to correct.